Gender and Chronic disease

 Gender largely impacts susceptibility, prevention, diagnosis and treatment of chronic diseases.
 As a result, it is imperative that people across the EU are aware of how gendered exposures and vulnerabilities influence chronic diseases.

-The impact of gender on chronic diseases have been under studied and under discussed throughout the EU.
-The European Institute of Women’s Health is generating policy briefings and/or fact sheets on a variety of health topics.
+Gender impacts on chronic diseases have been under studied and under discussion throughout the EU.
+The European Institute of Women’s Health generates policy briefings and/or fact sheets on a wide range of health an related topics.

-Our policy briefings will be succinct, use simple language to help reduce health literacy while increasing awareness at regional and EU levels.
+Our policy briefings will be succinct, use simple language, help reduce health literacy while increasing awareness at regional and EU level.
 Policy briefings can describe how gender impacts on various chronic diseases and provide policy recommendations to highlight issues with policymakers, stakeholders, and EU citizens.
 The EIWH intends to generate, publish, and distribute more briefings in the coming years.

 Chronic diseases include but not limited to cardiovascular diseases, diabetes, cancer, respiratory tract and autoimmune diseases (such as Lupus), arthritis, musculoskeletal and osteoporosis specifically.